irfanayaz89/FlutterxUnityxNative/README.md

 7) Go to the main directory 'FlutterxUnityxNative' and run the command 'flutter build apk --debug'
 8) Use Android Studio to run the project.
+9) If you encounter this error 'could not setcwd() (errno 2: No such file or directory)', go to the android folder inside project repo and delete '.idea' and '.gradle' folders.
+Go to your gradle home directory and delete 'caches' folder.
+In the Android Studio, Go to File > Invalidate Caches / Restart and press the 'Invalidate and Restart' button.
+10) Press the Gradle sync button and run the app.